 - Community Events and Recreation– The Haitian people love to gather and celebrate life through events and recreation.
 Many communities lack the physical space to do so.
 The Community Center and recreation fields will be available for groups, teams and families to reserve for these types of activities.

 - Improved sustainability for Hope’s Programs– Though Hope has developed a wonderful support base for its efforts in Haiti, there is always need and as such, avenues to generate revenue are important.
-HOPE has had significant interest in out dorm facilities from partner organizations and other teams and we estimate that this income will provide more than enough funds to maintain the new facilities and the surplus will help support new programing.
+HOPE has had significant interest to access dorm facilities from partner organizations and other teams and it is estimated that this income will provide more than enough funds to maintain the new facilities and the surplus will help support new programing.

 What will the project cost?

 If you would like to make a tax-deductible gift to help us complete this project, please click HERE.